 Sounds easy enough, right?
 Clearly, it’s not.
 To parent well you’ve got to set high moral standards early on, and then stick to these core universals in order to mold the impressionable mindset of a developing human in such a way that they end up being productive members of society.
 That’s the contract you make with every other human on the planet when you decide to have children.
 Don’t raise selfish pricks and then release them into the world.
 You do that, you fail us all.

 It seems like not enough people are parenting well in America.
 Steubenville is a perfect example.
 Granted, I couldn’t stomach reading the details of this story, but the idea that a drunk girl was publicly humiliated and raped while bystanders looked on and video’d the ordeal is tough to comprehend.
 And while it’s easy to point fingers at the girl for getting drunk, or the boys for treating her like a sex toy, or the bystanders for doing nothing – the root of the problem is that the parents of these children did not do their jobs well.
-What happened in America?

 Look, I am not one of those people who longs for the glory of the good old days–because frankly the good old days weren’t always good.
 In fact, it sucked to be a kid growing up when I did.
 We had to say yes ma’am and no sir and please and may I and thank you.
 We had to call adults Mr. and Mrs. Last Name Only.
 We didn’t speak until we were spoken to.
 And if we didn’t do these things, we were punished in ways that ensured we didn’t make the same mistakes twice.
 Most of the kids I knew had these same rules.
 There was order in it–but it was very restricting and not exactly the best place for a curious boy who had a lot of questions.
 It wasn’t fun.
 And while I realize that kids will be kids, and that trouble will follow some people around their whole lives – stories like Steubenville don’t happen when enough people parent better.

 My kids don’t say yes sir and no ma’am.
 They speak whenever they damn well please, for the most part.
 And although they are polite and say please and thank you most of the time (at least when I am around), they’re nothing like the robots we were as kids.
 Maybe we’re doing it wrong, but despite our shortcomings, me and my wife try hard to instill the idea of respect in our daughters.
 We’ve tried to help them understand how to make the best decisions – even small ones.
 Especially small ones.
 Because as everyone knows, the little problems add up to the big problems.
 Solve the little problems, and you head off the big ones.